 Richmond’s Lewis Ginter Botanical Garden is a beautiful place to visit year-round.
 The garden comes to life in the spring with blooming flowers and verdant foliage.
-The summer months are perfect for picnics and exploring the gardens’ many paths.
+Summer is perfect for picnics and exploring the gardens’ many paths.
 Fall brings a riot of color as the leaves change, and in winter, the grounds take on a serene beauty, blanketed in soft white snow.
 No matter what time of year it is, there is always something to see and do at Lewis Ginter Botanical Garden.

 Richmond Raceway is a D-shaped racing track that hosts NASCAR and INDYCAR events.
-The track has a deep history, dating back to 1946 when it was first built as a half-mile dirt track.
-In recent years, the track has undergone several renovations, including installing a concrete racing surface and adding lights for night racing.
+The track has a deep history, dating back to 1946, when it was first built as a half-mile dirt track.
+The track has undergone several renovations in recent years, including installing a concrete racing surface and adding lights for night racing.
 Today, Richmond Raceway is among the most popular tracks on the NASCAR circuit.
 Its annual NASCAR race is typically one of the season’s most anticipated events.
-Richmond Raceway is a one-of-a-kind racetrack thanks its rich history and exciting races.
+Richmond Raceway is a one-of-a-kind racetrack thanks to its rich history and exciting races.

 Food, Beer, and Music in Richmond